dhelgerson/ObsidianVault/ml/Expert Systems.md

 -

 ## Methods used for conflict resolution
-- in simple systems,priority can be establed by the position in the list
+- in simple systems,priority can be established by the position in the list
 - in clips?, fire the rules that uses the most recently entered data

 ## Advantages and Disadvantages of rule-based systems